aosabook/500lines/data-store/chapter.md

     - ``ValueRef`` is a Python object that refers to a binary blob stored in the database.
+        The indirection lets us avoid loading
+        the entire data store into memory at once.

 * ``binary_tree.py`` defines
     a concrete binary tree algorithm
-    underneath the tree interface
+    underneath the tree interface.
-    using the storage abstraction.

     - ``BinaryTree`` provides a concrete implementation of a binary tree, with methods for getting, inserting, and deleting key/value pairs.
+        ``BinaryTree`` represents an immutable tree;
+        updates are performed by returning a new tree which shares common structure with the old one.

     - ``BinaryNode`` implements a node in the binary tree.

-    - ``BinaryNodeRef`` knows how to serialize and deserialize a ``BinaryNode``.
+    - ``BinaryNodeRef`` is a specialised ``ValueRef`` which knows how to serialize and deserialize a ``BinaryNode``.

-* ``storage.py`` defines ``Storage`` class
+* ``storage.py`` defines
+    physical layer.
+    The ``Storage`` class
-    providing persistent, append-only record storage.
+    provides persistent, append-only record storage.
-    Well, append-only except for an atomic "commit" operation used to atomically point to a new "root" record.
+    The only exception to the append-only policy is the atomic "commit" operation
+    which updates the first few bytes of the file to point at a new "root" record.
+    This is atomic for all block devices.
-    A record is a variable-length string of bytes.
+    A record is a length-delimited series of bytes.

 These modules grew from attempting to give each class a single responsibility.